What you’ll learn from this article:

 The time of day is also a factor in fatal accidents.
 When the sun is down, deadly accidents are more likely to happen and 35% of all fatal accidents occur between 6 p.m. and midnight.

-Holidays and winter weather increase the risk of fatalities due to variables like ice, snow, fatigue, and alcohol consumption.
+Holidays and winter weather raise the risk of fatalities due to factors like ice, snow, fatigue, and alcohol consumption.
 The National Safety Council reports that before and during the following holidays, Americans have a significantly higher risk of being injured in a traffic accident:

 High population and high tourism areas also tend to have higher rates of fatal accidents than other areas.
 Tourism destinations combine densely traveled streets with drivers who may be unfamiliar with the terrain and unprepared for driving challenges.